PrincetonUniversity/prga/docs/source/workflow.rst

 Therefore, PRGA provides an automated, incremental flow to verify the FPGA and the application.

-`prga.tools.wizard` introduced in the :ref:`Application Development` section generates sub-projects for each test.
+`prga.tools.wizard` introduced in the :ref:`workflow:Application Development` section generates sub-projects for each test.
 To run the post-implementation test, simply run ``make`` in the ``test/test_A`` directory.